top of page

 Difficult; generally used only for protons

-Only viable option for both proton and carbon ion
+The only viable option for both proton and carbon ions

 More compact